smSafiHaider/HU-DSA-Project/README.md

 # HU-DSA-Project
 # Introduction
 Car Rental System is a console-based organized system that deals with the complexities of renting cars.
-It is put to the end by the efforts of Muhammad Meesum Ali Qazalbash, Syed Abbass Haider Taqvi and Syed Safi Haider Rizvi.
+It is put to the end by the efforts of Muhammad Meesum Ali Qazalbash, Syed Abbas Haider Taqvi and Syed Safi Haider Rizvi.
 # Motivation
 Our team wanted to create a real-life practical project, which has mainly two main features,
 1. We can extend its concept in a later OOP course.